quasarframework/quasar/docs/src/pages/vue-components/button-dropdown.md

 ---
 title: Dropdown Button
-desc: How to use QBtnDropdown, component to display dropdown content as buttons.
+desc: How to use QBtnDropdown, a Vue component to display dropdown content as buttons.
 related:
   - /vue-components/button
   - /vue-components/button-group